aws-amplify/amplify-js/docs/media/vue_guide.md

 # Vue

-> Vue support is currently in beta and available via `npm install aws-amplify-vue@beta`
+> Vue.js support is currently in beta and available via `npm install aws-amplify@beta aws-amplify-vue@beta`

 The ```aws-amplify-vue``` package is a set of Vue components which integrates your Vue application with the AWS-Amplify library.